Category Archives: Vivien Leigh

 Emma comes across as a British version of the southern lass, especially as she is clad in gorgeous gowns or romancing men.

-To be critical, and presumably, because the film is old, the video quality is not the greatest.
-If the film were in color the gorgeous Italian landscapes and Leigh’s lovely costumes would have appeared even more lavish and picturesque.
+To be critical, the video quality is not the greatest, presumably because the film is old.
+If the film had been in color, the gorgeous Italian landscapes and Leigh’s lovely costumes would have appeared even more lavish and picturesque.

-But due to the age of the film, not much can be done about it unless it is decided to repackage the disc or make it a Blu-ray offering.
+However, due to the film’s age, not much can be done about it unless it is decided to repackage the disc or make it a Blu-ray offering.

-Still, the luminous mountains and the lush oceans of southern Italy are frequently featured throughout the film, which is a real treat.
+Still, the film frequently features southern Italy’s luminous mountains and lush oceans, which is a real treat.

 Purely a showcase for newlyweds Olivier and Leigh to dish their real-life romance for mainstream audiences, That Hamilton Woman (1941) must have been a big deal at the release.

-While suffering from lackluster film quality, the story is quite hearty featuring romantic scenes combined with loud, bombastic battle scenes and a bit of British and Italian history.
+While suffering from lackluster film quality, the story is quite hearty, featuring romantic scenes, loud, bombastic battle scenes, and a bit of British and Italian history.

 Oscar Nominations: 1 win-Best Sound Recording (won), Best Art Direction-Interior Decoration, Black-and-White, Best Cinematography, Black-and-White, Best Special Effects